HerrMotz/bachelor-thesis/publication/main.typ

 Also, Wikibase makes use of labels which could be added to the query.
 And the query could be directly executed from Query by Graph and the results displayed as e.g. a graph.

-#set text(size: 0.8em)
+ALTERNATIVE

+= Discussion

+== Evaluation

+The development of Query by Graph represents a significant contribution to enhancing the usability of Wikibase instances, particularly in the context of digital humanities.
+This work will conclude in the ongoing #link("https://dfg.de")[DFG]-funded _HisQu_ project in collaboration with the MEPHisto group.
+Therefore, the focus in this work lay on establishing a robust, extensible, and modular platform.
+During this thesis, the tool received preliminary testing in a digital humanities seminar, supported by Patrick Stahl's development of user interface (UI) components.
+All changes to the code base with attribution are documented in the #link("https://github.com/HerrMotz/bachelor-thesis")[repository's] version history.
+The program can used in a web browser and be accessed at https://quebyg.daniel-motz.de/.

+Central to this work is the precise analysis of Wikibase conventions and the introduction of well-defined terminology, including the novel concepts of Qualifier-Centric Representations and Hyper-Edges for Blank Nodes.
+This poses an advantage over existing approaches, which also use the term Visual Query Graph @Vargas2019_RDF_Explorer.
+Existing documentation often lacks terminological clarity, complicating the onboarding process for new users.
+This work addresses these gaps and systematically presents of the equivalences between Basic Graph Patterns and Visual Query Graphs in an accessible manner.

+Queries involving qualifiers can easily fail due to minor syntactical errors or wrong prefixes, which result in empty results without clear feedback.
+By explicitly incorporating these RDF constructs into the Visual Query Graph, this work mitigates these issues, thereby improving accuracy and making Qualifiers accessible in queries for many users in the digital humanities in the first place .

+Query by Graph introduces an enhanced version of a visual query interface compared to @Vargas2019_RDF_Explorer @SPARQLVis that prioritises user-friendly design.
+The backend, implemented in Rust running natively in the browser, delivers outstanding responsiveness and robustness.
+Unlike existing tools using a graph representation @Vargas2019_RDF_Explorer @SPARQLVis, it supports the backwards translation of SPARQL queries into Visual Query Graphs, enabling bidirectional interaction.
+This dual representation simplifies query construction.
+Observing the step-by-step construction of a Visual Query Graph can serve as an effective aid in understanding and learning the SPARQL syntax.

+The tool also supports dynamic configuration and switching between multiple Wikibase instances, enabling users to query multiple data sources seamlessly.
+Other approaches @Vargas2019_RDF_Explorer can be reconfigured to work with different data sources, which however, requires recompilation and changes to the source code.

+A preliminary user study with digital humanities students demonstrated that the tool could be effectively employed with minimal training, a finding consistent with prior research.
+However, further comprehensive studies are necessary to validate its long-term usability and effectiveness.

+== Future Prospects and Limitations
+Future work will explore the integration of ontology-driven query snippets, following @Sparnatural.
+Unlike @Sparnatural, which mandates an ontology for every query, Query by Graph allows users to derive query fragments directly from ontology snippets, providing a more flexible and intuitive mechanism for constructing complex queries.

+Currently, Query by Graph supports only SPARQL-SELECT queries with a single Basic Graph Pattern.
+Future enhancements could include the visualisation of optional graph patterns, value constraints (e.g., `FILTER` statements), and support for multi-edges within Visual Query Graphs.
+For instance, multi-edges could enable users to specify multiple valid properties between items, simplifying the querying of ambiguous relationships (e.g., `wdt:P802` "student", `wdt:P1066` "student of", and `wdt:P69` "educated at").
+While tools like @Vargas2019_RDF_Explorer support this functionality through `FILTER` and `REGEX` statements, their application is not intuitive and requires much technical understanding.

+Another prospective enhancement is the inclusion of graph-execution results visualisation directly within the tool.
+Users could execute queries and display the results as interactive graphs, further streamlining the query process.

+The current implementation supports only string literals, with plans to introduce dedicated fields for XML Schema data types.
+Additionally, other Wikibase-specific features such as label inclusion in queries remain areas for future development.

 #figure(
-  caption: [An overview of all features currently implemented.\ #text(size:.8em)["#sym.checkmark" means implemented and tested, "(#sym.checkmark)" means implemented but not bug-free and "#sym.crossmark" means not implemented.
-A full feature list can be found in the technical documentation of the repository.]], table(columns: (1fr, 70pt, 60pt, 60pt),
+  caption: [An overview of all features currently implemented comparing with other approaches.\ #text(size:.8em)["#sym.checkmark" means implemented and tested, "(#sym.checkmark)" means implemented but not bug-free and "#sym.crossmark" means not implemented.
+A full feature list can be found in the technical documentation of the repository.]], table(columns: (2),
+    [Feature Description], [Implementation Status],
-    [Feature\ Description], [Query by Graph\ (this work)], [RDF\ Explorer @Vargas2019_RDF_Explorer], [Spar-\ natural @Sparnatural], [Drawing a VQG with variables and literals], [#sym.checkmark], [#sym.checkmark], [#sym.checkmark], [Searching for entities on multiple Wikibase instances], [#sym.checkmark], [(#sym.checkmark)], [(#sym.checkmark)], [Creating SPARQL-SELECT queries from a VQG], [#sym.checkmark], [], [], [Code editor for SPARQL queries], [#sym.checkmark], [], [], [Applying changes in the code editor to the VQG], [(#sym.checkmark)], [], [], [Enriching unseen entities with metadata from the Wikibase API], [(#sym.checkmark)], [], [], [Literals with standard RDF data types (string, int, date, ...)], [(#sym.checkmark)], [], [], [Use multiple Wikibase instances as data sources], [#sym.checkmark], [], [], [Meta-Info Panel], [#sym.checkmark], [], [],
+    [Drawing a VQG with variables and literals], [#sym.checkmark], [Searching for entities on multiple Wikibase instances], [#sym.checkmark], [Creating SPARQL-SELECT queries from a VQG], [#sym.checkmark], [Code editor for SPARQL queries], [#sym.checkmark],
+    [Applying changes in the code editor to the VQG], [(#sym.checkmark)], [Enriching unseen entities with metadata from the Wikibase API], [(#sym.checkmark)], [Literals with standard RDF data types (string, int, date, ...)], [(#sym.checkmark)], [Use multiple Wikibase instances as data sources], [#sym.checkmark],
+    [Meta-Info Panel], [#sym.checkmark],
-    [Rendering qualifiers with the proposed visualisation], [#sym.crossmark], [], [],
-    [Value Constraints], [#sym.crossmark], [], [],
+    [Rendering qualifiers with the proposed visualisation], [#sym.crossmark], [Value Constraints], [#sym.crossmark],
-    [Result Modifiers (e.g. `ORDER`, `LIMIT`)], [#sym.crossmark], [], [],
+    [Result Modifiers (e.g. `ORDER`, `LIMIT`)], [#sym.crossmark],
   )
 )

-#set text(size: 1em)
+/*
 #todo[Man könnte noch etwas mit LLMs machen, aber das ist jetzt hier glaube ich genug.
 bspw.
   - "what are possible relations between a variable and an item" und man gibt noch mit was man modellieren will.
 Im Hintergrund wird abgefragt welche Relationen es gibt und welche davon ähnliche Bedeutungen haben wie das vom Nutzer angefragte.
 Das könnte man schrittweise für einen ganzen Graphen machen (neuro-symbolic AI :)))
     - Das wäre besser als einfach nur zu versuchen eine natürlichsprachliche Frage in eine SPARQL query zu übersetzen, weil sich das nicht an den konkret vorhandenen Relationen orientiert.
 ]

-= Declaration of Academic Integrity

-#todo[Last edited: January 2024, check for a newer version when I submit]

-1. I hereby confirm that this work — or in case of group work, the contribution for which I am responsible and which I have clearly identified as such — is my own work and that I have not used any sources or resources other than those referenced.

-   I take responsibility for the quality of this text and its content and have ensured that all information and arguments provided are substantiated with or supported by appropriate academic sources.
-I have clearly identified and fully referenced any material such as text passages, thoughts, concepts or graphics that I have directly or indirectly copied from the work of others or my own previous work.
-Except where stated otherwise by reference or acknowledgement, the work presented is my own in terms of copyright.

-2. I understand that this declaration also applies to generative AI tools which cannot be cited (hereinafter referred to as "generative AI").

-  I understand that the use of generative AI is not permitted unless the examiner has explicitly authorised its use (Declaration of Permitted Resources).
-Where the use of generative AI was permitted, I confirm that I have only used it as a resource and that this work is largely my own original work.
-I take full responsibility for any AI-generated content I included in my work.

-  Where the use of generative AI was permitted to compose this work, I have acknowledged its use in a separate appendix.
-This appendix includes information about which AI tool was used or a detailed description of how it was used in accordance with the requirements specified in the examiner#sym.quote.single\s Declaration of Permitted Resources.
-I have read and understood the requirements contained therein and any use of generative AI in this work has been acknowledged accordingly (e.g. type, purpose and scope as well as specific instructions on how to acknowledge its use).

-#todo[Check whether #sym.quote.single is the right thing to use here.]

-3. I also confirm that this work has not been previously submitted in an identical or similar form to any other examination authority in Germany or abroad, and that it has not been previously published in German or any other language.

-4. I am aware that any failure to observe the aforementioned points may lead to the imposition of penalties in accordance with the relevant examination regulations.
-In particular, this may include that my work will be classified as deception and marked as failed.
-Repeated or severe attempts to deceive may also lead to a temporary or permanent exclusion from further assessments in my degree programme.

-#v(40pt)
-#grid(columns: (1fr, 1fr), row-gutter: 1em,
-  line(length: 150pt, stroke: (dash: "dashed")),
-  line(length: 200pt, stroke: (dash: "dashed")),
-  "Place and date",
-  "Signature"
-)
+*/